dogecoinfoundation/libdogecoin/doc/enclaves.md

 ## Future Research

 To further improve the security and functionality of Dogecoin’s ecosystem, we recommend exploring **Remote Attestation** to validate the integrity of enclaves in distributed systems.
 This would allow external parties to verify the authenticity of enclaves, ensuring that they have not been tampered with.
 Intel SGX supports remote attestation, while ARM TrustZone can be extended to include this feature.
+Note, however, that SGX attestation's tamper-evidence assumes no physical access to the memory bus: the 2025 WireTap/Battering RAM interposer attacks extract the DCAP attestation key on DDR4 hardware (see the attestation-limitation note in the Intel SGX section above), so any distributed-verification design should treat attestation as one signal among several rather than a sole root of trust.

 Performance optimizations for secure enclaves are another area of interest, as reducing overhead can make enclaves more practical for a wider range of applications.
 Additonal analysis is needed to evaluate the performance impact of secure enclaves on key management operations at scale.